JillAshey/FunctionalAnnotation/FunctionalAnnotation_Worflow.md

 # From a local terminal window (ie not a remote server)

 scp jillashey@bluewaves.uri.edu:xxxxx /path/to/local/computer/directory

-scp jillashey@bluewaves.uri.edu:xxxx /path/to/local/computer/directory
 ```

 DIAMOND BLAST results can now be used in further analyses.
-To see notes for running Diamond w/ the nr database on all species, go [here](https://github.com/JillAshey/FunctionalAnnotation/blob/main/Diamond/Diamond_BLAST.md).
+To see notes for running Diamond w/ the nr database on all species, go [here](https://github.com/JillAshey/FunctionalAnnotation/blob/main/scripts/Diamond-NCBI_BLAST.md).

 #### ii) SwissProt database